Lawrence A. Blum

 At the same time I started to work in the area of philosophy of education, working within a recently influential strand of political philosophy of education, often focused on educational justice and racial and multicultural issues, in my case joining with my earlier interest in moral education and moral development.
 I have taught political philosophy of education as a visitor at Stanford School of Education, and four different semesters at Teachers College, Columbia University.
 I taught a (non-philosophy) course on anti-racist and multicultural education for many years at UMass.
 Listen to an interview I gave to philosophy podcast PIPEline.fm (audio, 11 minutes) about being a philosopher of education.

 In the early ‘00’s I arranged to teach a course on race and racism at my local public high school to a very diverse and minority white class.
 I taught the course four times and several years later wrote a book about it, High Schools, Race, and America’s Future: What Students Can Teach Us About Morality, Diversity, and Community (Harvard Education Press, 2012).
 Interviews about this course and the experience of teaching it can be found here [video, 26 minutes], and here [audio, 15 minutes].
-I have worked directly with teachers on racial issues.
-I teach a professional development course for school personnel on dealing with racial issues with students and colleagues.
+I have worked directly with teachers on racial issues, including teaching a professional development course for district school personnel on dealing with racial issues with students and colleagues.

 In more recent years I have also written on the Holocaust, and on race and film, while continuing to work on empathy and fellow-feeling.